SalomePlatform/yacs/doc/pysalome.rst

 the system configuration and to preconfigure the module construction Makefile files.
 The build_configure file contains a procedure that starts from configure.ac and uses automake to build the configure script.
+automake starts from Makefile.am files to build Makefile.in files.
 All files with an "in" extension are skeletons that will be transformed by the configure process.

-Almost all files used for this process are located in the basic platform that is referenced by the KERNEL_ROOT_DIR environment variable.
+Almost all files used for this process are located in the basic platform that is referenced by the KERNEL_ROOT_DIR environment variable as well as GUI_ROOT_DIR for the graphical user interface (GUI).
 However, some files must be modified as a function of the target module.
-This is obviously the case for build_configure and configure.ac files that usually need to be adapted.
+This is the case for build_configure and configure.ac files that usually need to be adapted.

 The basic files for configuration of the KERNEL module and other modules are collected in the salome_adm directory of the KERNEL module.
 However, in order to be able to use the CORBA objects of the KERNEL module,